 How it looks like:

 HACE develops quickly, just over a few hours.
 The person affected usually isn’t aware of it (they will insist that they are ok) and hallucinations frequently occur at this phase, making it even more dangerous.
-It may cause permanent brain damage, coma or even death, when not treated immediately.
+It may cause permanent brain damage, coma, or even death, when not treated immediately.

 What to do with it:

-Immediate descent of at least 1 000 m (3 280 ft) is crucial.
-There are the same rules as with HAPE: no physical exertion, use of dexamethasone or oxygen supply to ease the symptoms and seek medical care asap.
+Immediate descent of at least 1,000 m (3 280 ft) is crucial.
+There are the same rules as with HAPE: no physical exertion, use of dexamethasone or oxygen supply to ease the symptoms, and seek medical care asap.

 The treatment for altitude sickness isn’t complicated, however, it’s always better to prevent it in the first place.
 Most importantly: DO NOT PANIC!
 It won’t help anyone.
 After you take a few deep breaths, stick to this list:

-Let's say you’re hiking with some stubborn mule who insists on being alright and ready to go.
+Let's say you’re hiking with some stubborn mule who insists on being all alright and ready to go.
 In that case, look after him or her and don’t believe a word they say.
 When the AMS is not treated, it might get worse and the person affected may have hallucinations and get disoriented.
 Be prepared for that.
 And don’t let your buddy run around in the mountains tripping and delusional.

 As I said earlier, it’s best if you don't have to worry about that at all.
 And don’t be cocky, the AMS can affect even trained and fit, perfectly healthy people with zero body fat.
 So, take the advice.
 First and foremost: TRAVEL SLOWLY ABOVE 2 500 m (8 200 ft)!

-If you had a previous experience with acute mountain sickness, consult your doctor and ask him to prescribe you the dexamethasone.
+If you had a previous experience with acute mountain sickness, consult your doctor and ask him to prescribe you dexamethasone.
 It will help you relieve symptoms in case the descent is impossible at the moment.
 Professional climbers usually have it in their medical kits as it also helps to decrease brain swelling.

 You might be surprised, but altitude sickness occurs not only in the Himalayas or other world known climbing destinations.
 It can catch you by surprise at your vacation trek anywhere the altitude is over 2500 m (8200 ft).
 Here are some massively visited high-altitude areas:

-Me hiking in Izta Popo National Park
+Hiking in Izta Popo National Park

 The scientific research shows that experience plays no role in this.
 It’s all genetics.
 So even if you’re physically fit and young, you can have acute mountain sickness.
 On the other hand, you can be older or amateur and be just fine.
 Gender also doesn’t matter here.
 Basically it’s a lottery, but those who pay attention to prevention have a real chance to dodge the bullet.